Opposing rallies in Portland result in clashes between protesters

 The initial plans for the opposing demonstrations to unfold in the downtown area had prompted Portland police to call in all available police personnel.

-Portland police Chief Chuck Lovell said Friday that despite expecting clashes, police will not necessarily be standing in between opposing groups
+Portland police Chief Chuck Lovell said Friday that despite expecting clashes, police would not necessarily be standing in between opposing groups

 Oregon State Police, the Sheriff’s Office and other local partners were also helping address the situation.